feast-dev/feast/examples/rbac/README.md

    ./install_feast.sh
    ```

-* We defined two examples under the client folder: `test_admin.py` and `test_user.py`.
-Both examples aim to perform actions related to Historical Features, Materialize Incremental, and Online Features.
+* We defined example under the client/feature_repo with file  [test.py](client/feature_repo/test.py) here test example try to fetch Historical Features, do Materialize Incremental, and fetch Online Features and push to online/offline.

 * The applications should work without permissions setting at this point.
 Verify the client applications of user and admin and able to do Historical Features, Materialize Incremental, and Online Features